 Hoya Australis Lisa is a variegated variety of Hoya Australis, showing splashes of green and yellow leaves and waxy blossoms, but only if you keep the plant in tropical custody.

-You will get all of your answers regarding their care tips, problems, solutions, preventive measures, and ways to multiply them.
+The article will give you all your answers regarding their care tips, problems, solutions, preventive measures, and ways to multiply them!

 - Overview of Hoya Australis Lisa

 - Hoya Australis Lisa for Sale

 - Detail Look on Hoya Australis Lisa Care

 - Hoya Australis Lisa Propagation

 - Hoya Australis Lisa Vs. Krimson Princess (Hoya Carnosa)